20 Best Things to Do in Japan

 The towering bamboo stalks and the sun’s rays peeking through the dense forest invokes a sense of tranquillity and an intimate scene with nature.

-The iconic Sagano Bamboo Forest is one of the most photographed places in the province but despite being extremely popular, the serenity you feel as you walk through the 200-meter long path cutting through the forest is unrivaled.
+The iconic Sagano Bamboo Forest is one of the most photographed places in Kyoto but despite being extremely popular, the serenity you feel as you walk through the path cutting through the forest is unrivaled.

 8. Hike the Kumano Kodo Trail